bayfrontmedia/bones/docs/services/db.md

 ## Installation

-The database service can be installed with the `install:service --db` [console command](../usage/console.md).
+The database service can be installed with the `php bones install:service --db` [console command](../usage/console.md).

 After running the installation: